-Researchers from Boston University School of Medicine (BUSM) have quantified the probability of a male who carries a "high normal" variant of the Huntington's Disease (HD) gene having a child who develops the disease.
+Researchers quantified probability of male who carries high normal variant of Huntingtons Disease gene having a child who develops the disease.

 Researchers estimate risk of transmission of Huntington's disease to offspring among male carriers